jskycak3/jpskycak.github.io/_pages/research.md

 <b>Masters Research (2018-2020)</b>

-To begin in August!
+I'm doing a master's through Georgia Tech.
+Classes/projects begin in August!

 <b>Industry Data Science (2016-2018)</b>

-As a college upperclassman, I worked full-time as a data scientist at a nearby company.
+As an upperclassman at ND, I also worked full-time as a data scientist at a nearby company called Aunalytics.
 My work was split between production models (such as a random forest to predict customer churn), exploratory analyses (one of which resulted in the discovery of a sales funnel for a banking client), and R&D (topological data analysis).

 2018 | <font color="green">360Giving Challenge</font> | Classified grants into high-level themes based on titles and descriptions, and used animated scatter plots to show which donors funded which themes throughout the years. <font color="blue"><a href="https://jpskycak.github.io/360Giving-Challenge">(site)</a></font>
 2017 | <font color="green">University of Notre Dame, Aunalytics</font> | Wrote an honors bachelor's thesis explaining the basic theory behind topological data analysis and demonstrating its applications in visualizing high-dimensional data.
 Advisors: Mark Behrens, Dave Cieslak. <font color="blue"><a href="https://jpskycak.github.io/files/skycak-nd-tdathesis.pdf">(manuscript)</a></font>